mmorgan86/colorGame/README.md

 Colors is small interactive game in which the player is presented with a percentage combination of colors in RGB components and based on that the player tries to guess the correct color.
-Basically, You can think it like mixing of three diffrent colors red,Green and blue after which You will get another color.
+A rgb color is a computer color generater which mixed red, green and blue a certain percentage to create another color.
+Guess the right color you WIN.